yulin1117/humob2024/README.md

 ## weekday_prediction.ipynb

-We identify “home” locations from 10 PM to 6 AM and fill missing values.
-Commuting is defined as movement ≥ 6 grids (3000m).
-Commutes are divided into morning and evening, with the top four commuting periods identified (max 2 hours per commute).
+Based on the assumption that most individuals have regular weekday patterns, we first identify their “home” location during the hours of 10 PM to 6 AM and fill missing values with this location.
+Next, we calculate each individual’s commuting distance using Euclidean distance and determine their commuting patterns, including commuting times and key locations (home and work).

+1.Identifying commuting periods: Commuting is defined as movement with a distance of ≥ 6 grids (3000 meters).
+2.Classifying commuting times: Commutes are split into morning and evening, with noon as the dividing point.
+We identify the top four commuting periods, limiting each commute to a maximum of two hours.

 ## weekend_prediction.ipynb
+Using the method above to determine whether individuals are regular:

-For regular individuals, we predict their locations by identifying commuting patterns and filling in the most frequent locations for morning, afternoon, and evening.
+1.For regular individuals, we predict their locations by identifying commuting patterns and filling in the most frequently visited locations for morning, afternoon, and evening.
-For irregular individuals, we use an “activity circle” strategy to predict locations based on nearby frequent and close locations within 30 grids of their home.
+2.For irregular individuals, we apply an “activity circle” strategy to predict locations based on the most frequent and closest locations within 30 grids of their home.